Awka-Etiti: Pre-colonial history

 The history of Awka-Etiti before 1900 is not recorded in writing but rather rooted in oral tradition and mythology.
 Based on the discovery and archaeological excavation of sites dated to the first millennium AD in Igbo-Ukwu just 2 km from Awka-Etiti, it is certain that the area has been populated by the Igbo earlier than the ninth century.
 There existed a flourishing metallurgical industry (see Archaeology of Igbo-Ukwu) as well as an ancient and extensive trade, social and cultural contact between the area and ancient Egypt as revealed by the vast amounts of glass and cornelian beads excavated at the sites, some of which were manufactured in Old Cairo at the workshops of Fustat.

 In local oral history, there are several versions of the origins of Awka- Etiti, which link the town to a common genealogy with other ancient towns in the area.
 Uke, Ojoto, Nnobi and Nnewi are mentioned as sharing common ancestry with Awka-Etiti.

 The founding of Awka-Etiti is ascribed in all versions of oral history to Diedo.
 In some versions he was the son of Ezenne.
 Ezenne seems to have been a brother to Uke and Ojoto.
 Ezenne had two sons and a daughter.
 The sons were Okwuike and Diedo, while the daughter was Edo.
 The daughter Edo was married to Ezemewi who legend ascribes the founding of Nnewi to.
 Okwuike is reputed to be the father of Nnobi.
 Diedo had an only son called Okagbado.

-At the death of Ezenne, a disagreement over the sharing of the late father's assets arose between Okwuike and Diedo, which led to Diedo and his son Okagbado leaving their ancestral home along the Obiaja river to settle at a spot called Ogwuwgu Diedo in present-day Iruowelle village Awka-Etiti.
+At the death of Ezenne, a disagreement over the sharing of the late father's assets arose between Okwuike and Diedo, which led to Diedo and his son Okagbado leaving their ancestral home along the Obiaja river to settle at a spot called Ogwugwu Diedo in present-day Iruowelle village Awka-Etiti.

 Okagbado married three wives, who gave him nine sons.
 The first wife gave birth to Ezioka and Umoh.
 The second wife had Nkolofia, Ejighnandu, Iruowelle and Ogunzele, while the third wife had Ocha, Dunuezue and Nnaba.
 These made up the original nine villages of Awka-Etiti.

 Umoh and Ezioka engaged themselves in a bloody fratricidal war, for reasons which are unclear.
 Both parties made use of mercenary head hunters from Ohafia and Abam.
 The brutality of the conflict led to the near extinction of both villages.
 The remnants of Ezioka were later absorbed by Nkolofia village, while the survivors of Umoh were absorbed by Ejighinandu village, leaving Awka-Etiti with seven villages to the present day.